From now on let no one cause trouble for me, for I bear on my body the brand-marks of Jesus (Galatians 6:17).

 At Mississippi State University, the Kenyan student carried horizontal scars across his face.
 “Identification marks for my tribe,” he explained to me.
 Wow.
 Tough clan.

 We were returning from the cemetery in the mortuary’s station wagon.
-The director and I were chatting and perhaps could have been more observant.
-We did not notice the pickup truck coming from our right and running the stop sign at 30 or 40 mph.
+The director and I were chatting and did not notice the pickup truck coming from our right and running the stop sign.
 We broadsided the truck.

 My forehead broke the dashboard.